 Facilitates better collaboration

-Increases efficiency and improves project management
+Good for efficiency and project management